Sidney W. and Janet R. Bijou Endowment Fund

 Dr. Bijou was president of ABAI and of the Division of Child Development of the American Psychological Association (APA).
 He was honored by APA, ABAI, the National Association for Retarded Citizens (now called The Arc), and several universities.
 He was the founding editor of the Journal of Experimental Child Psychology, which was an APA publication.
 Dr. Bijou also served in the Air Force for three years during World War II.

 The Bijous were married in 1934 and had two children.
 Janet Bijou worked as a special education teacher while Sidney completed his studies at Columbia University.
 She continued her work with children, and later established a remedial reading program and preschool when they lived in Seattle.
 Janet also worked for the Institute for Personality and Ability Testing as an international representative.
 Janet Bijou died in December 2000.
-Dr. Sidney Bijou died in June 2009.
+Dr. Sidney Bijou died in June 2009 at the age of 100.
 The Bijous’ generous SABA endowment is testimony to their interest in ensuring that all children have the chance to reach their full potential.